yannpoupon/kiso-testing/docs/tools/xray.rst

-                                test results [optional][default value: None] --test-execution-name TEXT    Xray test execution name that will be created [optional][default value: None] --merge-xml-files             Merge all the xml files to be send in one xml file --help                        Show this message and exit.
+                                test results [optional][default value: None] --test-execution-name TEXT    Xray test execution name that will be created [optional][default value: None] --merge-xml-files             Merge all the xml files to be send in one xml file --import-description          Import the test function description as the xray ticket description --help                        Show this message and exit.